 2 tomatoes, or a 15- Oz can of diced tomatoes

-if you want some chewyness, you could add in some baked seitan (kao fu), or ΅soy chunks or TVP. etc. Could also be mushrooms.
+If you want some chewyness, you could add in some baked seitan (kao fu), or ΅soy chunks/TVP. etc. Could also be mushrooms.

 - Cut up the onions fine and dry roast for 5 mins at 425F (Medium High)

-- Add in the minced garlic, minced shallots and chilis, turmeric and fry it some more but adding about 1 cup of water or veggie broth.
+- Add in the minced garlic, minced shallots and chilis, turmeric and stir fry it for another five mins, adding about 1 cup of water or veggie broth.

 - Add in the cut-up veggies, potato, tomato, thyme simmer low for 30 mins.